filamentgroup/Overthrow/README.md

 See the [README](extensions/README.md).

-We’ve produced a number of self-contained extensions that alter the basic Sidescroller functionality:
+We’ve produced a number of self-contained extensions that add to or alter the basic Sidescroller functionality:

 <ul>
     <li>